MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Introduction

 Recent efforts in heterogeneous GNNs (HGNNs) can be divided into two categories: \emph{relation-based HGNNs} and \emph{metapath-based HGNNs}.
-Relation-based HGNNs consider message passing parameterized by edge types and aggregate information from direct neighbors~\cite{DBLP:conf/esws/SchlichtkrullKB18,DBLP:conf/kdd/ZhangSHSC19,DBLP:conf/www/HuDWS20,DBLP:conf/aaai/HongGLYLY20,DBLP:conf/kdd/LvDLCFHZJDT21}.
+Relation-based HGNNs consider message passing parameterized by edge types and aggregate information from direct neighbors~\citep{DBLP:conf/esws/SchlichtkrullKB18,DBLP:conf/kdd/ZhangSHSC19,DBLP:conf/www/HuDWS20,DBLP:conf/kdd/LvDLCFHZJDT21,DBLP:journals/tkde/YangGLZCW23}.
 Models of this kind are generally simple and fast.
-Still, they usually require stacking many GNN layers to leverage information multiple hops away, resulting in performance degradation caused by the over-smoothing problem.
-Another line of research takes advantage of metapaths, which are ordered sequences of node and edge types describing composite relationships between nodes.
+Still, they usually require stacking many GNN layers to leverage information multiple hops away, potentially deteriorating model performance~\citep{DBLP:conf/aaai/LiHW18,DBLP:conf/cikm/ZhouDWLHXF21}.
+Another line of research takes advantage of \emph{metapaths}, which are ordered sequences of node and edge types describing composite relationships between nodes (as shown in Figure~\ref{fig:teaser}).
 Metapath-based HGNNs consider message passing through metapaths and aggregate information from metapath-guided neighbors.
-This way, the models can comfortably obtain information multiple hops away, avoid the over-smoothing problem, and capture high-level semantic information in the graph.
+Through this way, the models can comfortably obtain information multiple hops away with very few layers and capture high-level semantic information embedded in the graph.

 However, existing metapath-based HGNNs can hardly achieve a good balance between model performance and computational efficiency.
-HAN~\cite{DBLP:conf/www/WangJSWYCY19} aggregates metapath-guided neighbors, but with information loss caused by discarded intermediate nodes along metapaths.
-MAGNN~\cite{DBLP:conf/www/0004ZMK20} addresses this issue by encoding metapath instances.
+HAN~\citep{DBLP:conf/www/WangJSWYCY19} aggregates metapath-guided neighbors, but with information loss caused by discarded intermediate nodes along metapaths.
+MAGNN~\citep{DBLP:conf/www/0004ZMK20} addresses this issue by encoding metapath instances.
 But the computational complexity is significantly increased due to redundant computations introduced.
-Unlike HAN and MAGNN, which choose metapaths based on human expertise, GTN~\cite{DBLP:conf/nips/YunJKKK19} tries to automatically select informative metapaths using learnable weights.
+Unlike HAN and MAGNN, which choose metapaths based on human expertise, GTN~\citep{DBLP:conf/nips/YunJKKK19} tries to automatically select informative metapaths using learnable weights.
 However, GTN also suffers from high computation costs and massive memory usage since it multiplies the entire adjacency matrix of the input graph.